wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Removed 2-argument constructor to ``SlewRateLimiter``
 - Removed ``frc2::PIDController`` alias (``frc::PIDController`` already existed)
 - For ease of use, ``loadAprilTagFieldLayout()`` now throws an unchecked exception instead of a checked exception
+- Add new parameter for ``ElevatorSim`` constructor for starting height

 Simulation
 ----------